ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

-### Experienced User Workflow - By: [Angelina Yang](https://fabacademy.org/2024/labs/charlotte/students/angelina-yang/about/)
+### Experienced User Workflow - Credit: [Angelina Yang](https://fabacademy.org/2024/labs/charlotte/students/angelina-yang/about/)

 #### Key notes:
 - .8mm Corn flat-end bit is used to remove the bulk of the material